oicr-gsi/cbioportal_tools/README.md

 Python packages require pip however they are included in `python-gsi`, to install/load everything on OICR nodes, run:

-Both `module use` statements are required ...
+Both `module use ...` statements are required.
 ```
 module use /oicr/local/analysis/Modules/modulefiles
 module use /.mounts/labs/PDE/Modules/modulefiles